Jhdemendoza/stock-exchange-pytorch/README.md

 # Stock-Exchange-Pytorch

 <img src="https://discuss.pytorch.org/uploads/default/original/2X/3/35226d9fbc661ced1c5d17e374638389178c3176.png" width="200" />

+## Originally, I started this project to learn the basics of **reinforcement learning**.
+Eventually, I have taken some detour.
+The code-base has grown with a mess... `git stash`ing for now.

 `stock-exchange-pytorch` applies deep learning algorithms to financial market data in `pytorch`.
 Namely, `reinforcement learning` and  `supervised learning`